Hey there! Need some screen-free activity ideas for your next road trip?

 Back-to-school is also a good opportunity to buy markers, twist up crayons, colored pencils and gel pens at a discount.
 Melted crayons and lost marker lids can be a problem on road trips, so consider that when you pack.

 Not all the toys need to be new.
-I let my kids pack their own “fun bags” and I give final approval or recommendations as needed.
-We can usually count on collecting new fast food meal or souvenir toys along the way too.
+I let my school-age kids pack their own “fun bags” and I gave final approval or recommendations.